realjck/story-engine/SOURCE/README.md

-- files and folders with names starting with _ (underscores), as well as these README files, need to be removed for production for packaging
+- files and folders with names starting with _ (underscores), as well as these README files, need to be removed for production or packaging

 - remove also animate.fla for package